So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 Advantages of Cloud Mining

-✓ You can make money by Bitcoin mining without spending thousands, or millions on mining equipment.
+Secondly, you can make money by Bitcoin mining without spending thousands, or millions on mining equipment.
 This also means you don’t need to deal with the heat or the noise in your own home or other potential locations.

-✓ The final advantage is that you don’t need to know anything about cryptocurrency mining.
+The final advantage is that you don’t need to know anything about cryptocurrency mining.
 If you want to cloud mine, you probably don’t need this guide on how to mine Bitcoin at all!
 Simply visit a reliable platform, sign up, and start mining!

 Disadvantages of Cloud Mining

-✗ You pay money upfront.
+Firstly, you need to pay money upfront.
 If the price of Bitcoin drops considerably, you might be stuck in a contract and mining at a loss until the price increases again (if it ever does).
 You take all the risk as the cloud mining operator is guaranteed a profit.

-✗ Cloud mining companies are targets for hackers.
+Also, cloud mining companies are targets for hackers.
 In July of 2017, Genesis Mining was hacked.
 Bitcoin was transferred from the company’s hot wallet to an external wallet.

-How to Mine Bitcoin in a Pool: Tutorial
+How to Mine Bitcoin on a PC

 - At least one ASIC Bitcoin mining rig.